Eligibility and Requirements

 All individuals admitted to the program will be asked to verify that they can meet the technical standards with or without accommodation(s).
-Applicants who disclose a disability are considered for admission if they are otherwise qualified.
+Applicants who disclose a disability are considered for admission if otherwise qualified.

-- Internet-based TOEFL minimum requirements: A minimum TOEFL score of 80 on the Internet-based TOEFL or 550 on the old paper exam and a minimum of 20 in each section of the new paper exam.
+- Internet-based TOEFL minimum requirements: a minimum TOEFL score of 80 on the Internet-based TOEFL or 550 on the old paper exam and a minimum of 20 in each section of the new paper exam.

-- IELTS minimum requirements: A minimum IELTS score of 6.5 on the academic test.
+- IELTS minimum requirements: a minimum IELTS score of 6.5 on the academic test.